Writing for the Screen and Stage Minor

-The MINOR is open to freshman and sophomore students.
-Those interested in the program must have a 2.4 GPA or better, and have taken either English 130 (Introduction to Fiction Writing), English 132H (Freshman Honors in Fiction Writing), Communication Studies 330 (Introduction to Writing for Film and Television) or Drama 231 (Playwriting I).
+2) have taken one of the following: English 130 (Introduction to Fiction Writing), English 132H (Freshman Honors in Fiction Writing), Communication 330 (Introduction to Writing for Film and Television), Communication 337 (Visual Storytelling), Drama 231 (Playwriting I), or English 306 (Playwriting).

 The submission package must include:

-2) A letter of recommendation from the student’s writing instructor
+2) A letter of recommendation from the student’s writing instructor.

-Fall Semester of JUNIOR (or SOPHOMORE) Year
+Fall Semester of FIRST Year

 COMM 131/DRAM 131: Introduction to Writing for the Screen and Stage